JackpotRising/jr-docs/docs/README.md

 ## Help Us Help You

 Found en error?
 Want to suggest a new guide?
 Want to contribute yourself?
-This documentation site is open source.
+Our documentation is open source.
 Feel free create an issue or send a pull request.
 We value your feedback!

 [View on Github](https://github.com/JackpotRising/jr-docs)